 During this banquet,a professional presentation of the American history of BMX by Denis Barton and Scot Breithaupt.
 Held to commemorate the originators and the major companies as well asindividuals supporting BMX throughout the years.
 Celebrities were presented and gave short speeches.

 October 9th.
-BMX clinicfor US and foreign kids.
+BMX clinic for US and foreign kids.
 Conducted among others by Stu Thomsen.
-Participants were all the members of the European delegation present at the Silverdome.
+All the members of the European delegation partisipated.

 *** foto BMX Clinic Stu!